 Now, grease your baking pan again, pour your remaining batter into the pan, and bake the second cake for 15 minutes or until golden brown.

-Once done, carefully remove your second cake from the pan, place it on a plate, and transfer to the freezer to cool for 10 minutes.
+Once done, carefully remove your second cake from the pan, place it on a plate, and transfer it to the freezer to cool for 10 minutes.

-Place your now-cooled second cake on top of your ice cream in the springform pan and transfer the entire thing to the freezer for a few hours.
+Place your now-cooled second cake on top of your ice cream layer in the springform cake pan and transfer the entire thing to the freezer for a few hours.
 This will allow for the ice cream to harden up and for everything to meld.

 Once your ice cream has hardened, carefully open your springform pan.

 Your ice cream may have dripped down inside the pan and may now be covering the bottom cake.
 This is to be expected.

 Transfer your layer cake to a serving platter or cake board.

 Frost the top of the cake with vanilla icing and top it with crushed cookies, allowing the fine crumbs as well as the larger cookie crumbs to scatter around the top.